eatonphil/dl/EXAMPLES.md

-# The language for scripting data language
+# The language for scripting data

 Basic ideas:
 * All common APIs should be built in and not even require an import, let alone downloading a library.
 For example: